Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Phase Diagram

 Here, $b_k$ are the negative energy modes, which are dispersive in the bulk.
 However, in a topological phase with zero-energy edge modes, the ground state is degenerate.
 For example, if there are two edge states and there are $N-2$ dispersive states, all the states:

 \bea &\prod_{k=1}^{N-2} b^\dagger_k |0\rangle, |e_1\rangle \otimes\prod_{k=1}^{N-2} b^\dagger_k |0\rangle, \nonumber \\ & |e_2\rangle \otimes\prod_{k=1}^{N-2} b^\dagger_k |0\rangle , |e_1\rangle \otimes |e_2\rangle \otimes\prod_{k=1}^{N-2} b^\dagger_k |0\rangle \nonumber\eea in the thermodynamic limit are degenerate.
 In a finite-size chain, the energies of $|e_{1,2}\rangle$ are finite, equal and opposite, though exponentially suppressed to a power of $N$.
 Hence, if the energy of $|e_1\rangle$ goes to $0^-$ as $N \rightarrow \infty$, then $|e_1\rangle \otimes\prod_{k=1}^{N-2} b^\dagger_k |0\rangle$ is the ground state for finite $N$.
-It is interesting to point out that $|e_1 \rangle$ has non-zero support at the edges of the chain, with finite skin-depth penetrating the bulk \cite{delplace2011zak}.
+It is interesting to point out that $|e_1 \rangle$ has non-zero support at the edges of the chain, with finite skin-depth penetrating the bulk~\cite{delplace2011zak}.
 Or, in other words, if $c_1$ and $c_N$ are the site local fermions sitting at the edges, the amplitudes $\langle 0| c^{\dagger}_1 |e_1 \rangle$ and $\langle 0|c^{\dagger}_N |e_1 \rangle$ give non-zero probabilities, whereas the support of the wavefunction decays exponentially as one gets deeper in bulk.
 Hence, the edge modes can render a Bell pair to the ground state, which reflects in the EE for a sub-system like $\mathcal{A}$ as per Figure~\ref{fig:EE_bipartition}.

 For obvious reasons, the ground state with PBC imposed won't have any edge entanglement contributions.
-To extract the entanglement solely between the edges, one needs to subtract the bulk contribution from the OBC result: \bea S_{\mathrm{edge}} = S_{\mathcal{A},\mathrm{OBC}}-\frac{1}{2}S_{\mathcal{A},\mathrm{PBC}}. \eea The half factor takes care of the fact that there are both left and right moving modes in the PBC \cite{Calabrese:2004eu}.
+To extract the entanglement solely between the edges, one needs to subtract the bulk contribution from the OBC result: \bea S_{\mathrm{edge}} = S_{\mathcal{A},\mathrm{OBC}}-\frac{1}{2}S_{\mathcal{A},\mathrm{PBC}}. \eea The half factor takes care of the fact that there are both left and right moving modes in the PBC~\cite{Calabrese:2004eu}.

 In Figure~\ref{fig:Non-int_S_edge_by_ln2}, we plot the phase diagram using $S_{\mathrm{edge}}$ as the order parameter, as defined in Equation~\ref{edge_def}.
-For the contributions of the OBC and the PBC parts in this, we use the eigenvalues from the subsystem correlation matrix, as per Equation~\ref{S_schmidt}.
+For the contributions of the OBC and PBC parts in this, we use the eigenvalues from the subsystem correlation matrix, as given in Equation~\ref{S_schmidt}.
 The Hamiltonian parameters used to generate this figure are exactly the same as those used in Figure~\ref{fig:PhaseDiagram_nu}(b).

 The conclusion from the last section benchmarks edge-entanglement to faithfully reproduce the winding number calculations for the topological phases of the Hamiltonian.
 This is important in the light of our forthcoming analysis of the fate of these topological phases in the presence of an interaction.
 As winding numbers, which are functionals of the Bloch wavefunctions, are well defined only for free theories, we will use the entanglement spectrum to probe the phases in the interacting model.
 We conclude this section with a brief outline of the calculation of the entanglement spectrum used to distinguish the different phases in the interacting Hamiltonian.